To Bleach Bath or Not to Bleach Bath?

 Research on bleach baths

 Bleach (sodium hypochlorite, NaOCl) is widely available and inexpensive.
 It also has antibacterial properties, while causing few adverse events when well diluted.
-In the past, results on the effectiveness of bleach baths in reducing the severity of AD have been conflicting, and studies have been small and sparse.
-Recently, a group of researchers from the Department of Dermatology at Northwestern University’s Feinberg School of Medicine have reviewed all existing studies evaluating the efficacy of bleach baths for AD.
+In the past, results on the effectiveness of bleach baths in reducing the severity of atopic dermatitis have been conflicting, and studies have been small and sparse.
+Recently, a group of researchers from the Department of Dermatology at Northwestern University’s Feinberg School of Medicine have reviewed all existing studies evaluating the efficacy of bleach baths for atopic dermatitis.
 The studies included in their review came from studies in major research databases that included individuals with S. aureus infection of any age, who were treated with bleach and/or water baths, and were published before June 5, 2017.

 Reducing eczema severity with bleach baths